Skip to main content

 Blueprint - Follow Blueprint - Follow Blueprint

-You can also activate the blueprint on game servers and Config templates immediately.
+You can activate the blueprint immediately.

 Blueprint - Follow Blueprint - Follow Blueprint Modal